WaliHassanKhan/scheduler/README.txt

 https://walis-scheduler.herokuapp.com/

-How to run the application.
+How to run the application on your local machine.

 Steps:

 1 Install Nodejs on your local machine

-2 open terminal/command prompt in the folder
+2 open terminal/command prompt in the destination folder

 3 type “npm start” to run the application